Trent Owens: Crew chiefing career

 Owens was released from his contract at Richard Petty Motorsports at the end of the 2016 season.
 He was then hired to crew chief JTG Daugherty Racing's new second car, the No. 37, driven by Chris Buescher, in 2017.

 In 2020, Buescher left for Roush Fenway Racing and he was replaced by Ryan Preece (previously the driver of JTGD's No. 47 car), and Owens remained the crew chief of the No. 37 car.
 Prior to the 2020 Auto Club 400 at Fontana, Owens was suspended after the car was discovered to have an illegal modification during pre-race inspection.
 The team was also docked 10 owner and driver points.

 When the No. 37 car was closed down after the 2021 season, Owens lost his job with JTGD and moved to Kaulig Racing to crew chief their new No. 31 car in the Cup Series, driven by Justin Haley, who is the nephew of Todd Braun, the owner of Braun Racing, who Owens used to crew chief for.
 On February 23, 2022, Owens was suspended for four races after the No. 31 lost a wheel during the 2022 Daytona 500.
 On May 17, Owens was once again suspended for four races due to a tire and wheel loss during the 2022 AdventHealth 400 at Kansas.

 On December 5, 2024, Kaulig announced that Owens would move to their No. 16 car in the Cup Series in 2025 where he would crew chief A. J. Allmendinger in his return to the series full-time.

 Personal life

 Owens is married and has two children.
 He is the nephew of Richard Petty.
-His father Randy Owens, the brother of Petty's late wife Lynda, was a member of Petty's pit crew at age 19 and killed during a pit road accident when a water tank caught on fire during the 1975 Winston 500.
+His father Randy Owens, the brother of Petty's late wife Lynda, was a member of Petty's pit crew at age 19 and killed during a pit road accident when a water tank exploded due to a faulty pressure relief valve during the 1975 Winston 500.
 Trent was four months old at the time.
 His step father is fellow NASCAR crew chief Barry Dodson who won the 1989 Cup championship with driver Rusty Wallace.